p44v9n/new-blog/posts/rebranding-the-world-s-biggest-ski-trip.md

 ---
 layout: layouts/post.njk
 tags: []
-title: Rebranding the world's biggest ski trip
+title: Rebranding the world’s biggest ski trip
 description: An overview of the work that went into designing Varsity Trip 2018
 date: 2019-02-04T00:00:00Z
 canonical: ''